Amarsingh125/oci-hpc-runbook-openfoam/Documentation/ResourceManager.md

 Create a new stack: <img src="https://github.com/oci-hpc/oci-hpc-runbook-shared/blob/master/images/stack.png" height="20">

-Download the [ZIP file](https://github.com/oci-hpc/oci-hpc-runbook-openfoam/raw/master/Resources/openfoam_demo.zip) for OpenFOAM
+Download the [ZIP file](https://github.com/oci-hpc/oci-hpc-runbook-openfoam/raw/master/Resources/openfoam.zip) for OpenFOAM

-Add you private key to the zip file
+Download this [ZIP file](https://github.com/oci-hpc/oci-hpc-runbook-openfoam/raw/master/Resources/openfoam_demo.zip) if you are following the Webinar and testing with a trial account.

 Upload the ZIP file